walles/headsetharry/README.md

 message is being read.
 * "Calendar event: ..."
 * Make an icon / all the other graphics needed by Market
+* Get on top of the UtteranceProgressListener not getting notified reliably when phrases end; we don't want to leave things hanging in our queue.